 The thing about buttercream frosting is that it is so easy to use for decorating your cakes and cupcakes.
 It’s not too sweet and it’s very tasty.

 Cream Cheese-Another favorite frosting of mine.
 Talk about delicious!
 Note: this is not good for decorating.
 It is way too thick for that, but you can make a beautiful cake using sprinkles, confetti, etc.

 Chocolate Ganache– Is an exceptionally smooth texture with a satin finish and will give any cake you make a very elegant look.
-You can garnish with fresh fruit, sprinkles, or whatever you like to add a finishing touch.
+You can garnish with fresh fruit, sprinkles, or whatever you like to add a final change.
 You only need 2 ingredients to create beautiful icing.

 Basic Powdered Sugar- This is an extremely easy one to make with only 3 ingredients that will give your baked goods just a little dash of sweetness for some added flavor.
-This icing is considered wet icing because it does not dry hard.
+I consider it a wet icing because it does not dry hard.
 Take extra care if you pack them up for transport.
 Excellent for cinnamon rolls.

 Conclusion of Frosting vs. Icing: The Differences Explained